EthereumCommonwealth/Auditing/README.md

 # Applying for free-of-charge audit.

-In order to get your project audited consider announcing the audit request for the public with any social media platforms (twitter/ red.

-dit/ bitcointalk/ facebook) after submitting the audit request.
+In order to get your project audited consider announcing the audit request for the public with any social media platforms (twitter/ reddit/ bitcointalk/ facebook) after submitting the audit request.
 Provide the links to the public audit request announcement in the comment thread of the audit request in order to help us track your audit recognition.
 Those projects whose announcements gain more traction and social media recognition will be audited for free within the month while the rest will be left for the next month or processed on paid basis.

 If you are using our audit report or announcing it for the general public, then proper attribution is required: